-Even in cases where a mutation is either beneficial or deleterious in both sexes the selection coefficient that is measured in the sexes may be strikingly different (Sharp and Agrawal 2013).
-A more extreme example are those genes that have sex-specific expression where a mutation can only be selected on in one sex.

 We used forward time population genetic simulations to explore the impact of OSR on genetic variation.
 We demonstrate that OSR can have profound impacts on the fate of sexually antagonistic alleles.
 We describe a range of population characteristics that can lead to a collapse of fitness in the rarer sex in a population.
 These results are key to making informed decisions in captive breeding programs, animal production, and maintenance of laboratory colonies of model organisms.